NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 description: Step-by-step commands in RPi Terminal to install files & configure for BLE server.
 mainTag: Installation
 ---

+#### WARNING - This is currently Obsolete.

+These instructions are not current and may not work correctly.
+I am in the process of updating these instructions - and will remove this warning when the instructions are updated.

+You can however use the instructions under the heading "automatic Install"  those are up to date and they work.

 #### Current Version: Beta - April 22, 2022
 In the early days of deploying this software, I am making changes often based on early adopters comments and experiences.
 Check here often to see if I have posted a new version - identified by the ***date***.
 > To check current version date on your Raspberry Pi:  Open btwifiset.log file in the btwifiset directory and look for the line that starts with ******* Starting BTwifiSet - version date: ...